Graduation is a big day. Make the most of it by getting your preparations done in plenty of time.

 What if I do not pass my course in time for Graduation?

-Should you not complete the course in time to graduate at your expected ceremony then you can obtain refunds on any of your purchases by contacting each of the services involved.
+Should you not complete the course in time to graduate at your expected ceremony, then you can obtain refunds on any of your purchases by contacting each of the services involved.
+The Graduation Office will issue a full refund for any guest tickets purchased; other suppliers may keep an admin fee.

 Please do not wait until you have passed your course before obtaining your tickets as the closing date for booking falls before some results have been announced.

-Should you complete your course after your expected graduation your certificate will be issued within 6 weeks of when the award is achieved, and you will be invited to the next ceremonies.
+Should you complete your course after your expected graduation, your certificate will be issued within six weeks of when the award is achieved, and you will be invited to the next ceremonies.

 I'm an international student - do I need to make special arrangements?